Product next to service

 Die Nachkalkulation vergleicht alle drei, bis auf die Position.

-Bring an order with hardware and service.
+Bring along an order with hardware and service.

 Prices

-This keeps the price consistent, from the price list through the quote to the invoice.
+That keeps the price consistent, from the price list through the quote to the invoice.

 Comparison